PMI Impact Malaria

 In Kenya, approximately 70% of the country’s population is at risk for malaria.
 Malaria transmission and infection risk in Kenya are determined largely by altitude, rainfall patterns, and temperature, which leads to considerable variation in malaria prevalence by season and across geographic regions.
 The malaria parasite species Plasmodium falciparum causes the majority of infections.

 Malaria remains a major public health problem in Kenya and accounts for an estimated 19% of outpatient consultations, based on data from the routine health information system.
-In 2018, the country reported about 3.2 million confirmed cases of malaria in health facilities, out of an estimated 3.5 million cases overall.
-That same year, there were an estimated 13,300 malaria deaths.
+In 2018, the country reported about 3.2 million confirmed cases of malaria in health facilities, compared to a World Health Organization (WHO) estimate of 3.5 million cases overall.
+During this same time, WHO estimated there were 13,300 malaria deaths.

 This is PMI Impact Malaria’s geographic coverage in Kenya: